EliasPh/GRINCH/the-actual-code/the-actual-code.md

 # What does sensor.py do?
-SpeedThis is a Python class called `Sensor` that represents a sensor that reads temperature from a DHT22 sensor.
+This is a Python class called `Sensor` that represents a sensor that reads temperature from a DHT22 sensor.
 The class uses the `adafruit_dht` library to read temperature values from the sensor and the `board` library to access the GPIO pins on the Raspberry Pi.
 The class has several attributes and methods that allow it to read temperature values from the sensor and stop reading from the sensor.

 The `Sensor` class has four attributes: `startTime`, `gpio`, and `device`.
 The `startTime` attribute stores the time when the sensor was started.
 The `gpio` attribute stores the GPIO pin number used by the sensor.
 The `device` attribute stores the `adafruit_dht.DHT22` object used by the sensor.